muratkeremozcan/books/aws/Burning-Monk/Lambda-Best-Practices/README.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/axvcph5r09xo6s0v3exg.png)

 ### Watch out for costs of peripheral services

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/trh0rf18mkpp726egyz9.png)

 Lambda cost is small part of the whole.
 API gateway is expensive.
 Prefer to do caching at CloudFront.
 Click [here](https://theburningmonk.com/2019/10/all-you-need-to-know-about-caching-for-serverless-applications/) for all you need to know about caching for serverless applications.
 Caching at the edge is very cost-efficient as it cuts out most of the calls to API Gateway and Lambda.
 Skipping these calls also improve the end-to-end latency and ultimately the user experience.
 Also, by caching at the edge, you don’t need to modify your application code to enable caching.

+Caching remains essential in serverless architectures because while Lambda auto-scales by traffic, it has limitations in terms of concurrent executions.
+Caching not only helps deal with spiky traffic but also improves performance and cost-efficiency by reducing unnecessary roundtrips and the number of pay-per-use services.

+Implement caching as close to the end-user as possible for maximal cost-saving benefits.
+This can be achieved in several places:

+1. **Client-side caching**: Useful for data that rarely changes, it can be implemented using techniques like memoization, significantly improving performance.
+2. **Caching at CloudFront**: CloudFront provides built-in caching capabilities which are very cost-efficient and can improve latency and user experience.
+CloudFront supports caching by query strings, cookies, and request headers, and it doesn't require any changes to application code.
+3. **Caching at API Gateway**: Unlike CloudFront, which only caches responses to GET, HEAD, and OPTIONS requests, API Gateway caching allows for caching responses to any request.
+It gives greater control over the cache key.
+One downside is that it switches from pay-per-use pricing to paying for uptime.
+4. **Caching in the Lambda function**: Data declared outside the handler function is reused between invocations.
+However, cache misses can be high, and there’s no way to share cached data across all concurrent executions of a function.
+For sharing cached data, Elasticache can be used but this involves added costs and requires the functions to be inside a VPC.
+5. **DAX**: If using DynamoDB, DAX should be used for application-level caching as it allows the benefits of Elasticache without having to manage it.

+In conclusion, caching is crucial for serverless applications to improve scalability, performance, and cost-efficiency.
+Depending on the specific use-case and requirements, caching should be implemented at different layers in the application, preferably starting from the client side to the server side.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/gbe3l5jsjli7ose7lstl.png)